axemonk/Excel-formula/README.txt

 1. Install via Package Control
 2. Open, navigate to, or create a '.txt' file containing the Excel formulas you wish to be highlighted.
 3a.
 Select the "Excel formula" syntax option from the syntax selection menu from the bottom right of Sublime.
 3b.
-Alternatively, open the Command Palette and type "Excel formula" and select the top option ("Set Syntax: Excel formula").
+Alternatively, open the Command Palette and type "Excel formula".
+Select the top option ("Set Syntax: Excel formula").
 4. Enjoy!

 Please send any bug reports to me via direct message on Discord.